-Before granting a variance, the Town Board must determine that:
+Before granting a variance from the requirements of this ordinance, the Town Board must determine that:

 (1)Unnecessary hardship would result from the strict application of the regulation.
 It is not necessary to demonstrate that, in the absence of the variance, no reasonable use can be made of the property.